 The Computer Science and Engineering Graduate Program provides financial support to many of its doctoral students through teaching assistant appointments.
 New students are considered for and awarded teaching assistantships as part of the admissions process.
 Continuing students may apply in the Spring semester to be considered for TA positions for the next academic year.
-Application acceptance dates will be announced via the grads mailing list, interested students should subscribe to this list and watch the announcement.
+Application acceptance dates will be announced via the grads mailing list, interested students should verify that they are subscribed to this list and watch the announcement.
 The TA application forms are available online.
 Summer Session teaching assistants are selected from among students who have served as teaching assistants in the previous academic year.
 These students will be notified of summer possibilities during the preceding Spring semester.

 Teaching Assistantship Departmental Policy

 - To limit eligibility for graduate TA appointments to 6 semesters total.
 This is irrespective of the percentage of appointment.
 However, summer TA appointments are not included in this count.
 Exceptions to this policy are at the discretion of the department.

 - To make as many 50% appointments as possible for the whole academic year as are consistent with budgetary prudence and the known and confidently anticipated needs of the Department.